Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 Metric That Matters: Engagement

 Many of your followers and subscribers on social media and email are dormant.
 They may have followed or subscribed because they liked something you did.
-But due to information overload, algorithms, or because they had no genuine interest, they quit paying attention to you.
+But due to information overload, algorithms, or lack of genuine interest, they quit paying attention to you.
 Plus, there are always spammers and scammers that follow you for no apparent reason.

 So we have to look for a way to screen out the noise and dead weight from your fan base.
 Engagement level benchmarks can provide insight.
 For some social media networks, which we’ll call channels in this discussion, engagement metrics are either not reported or are quite cryptic.
 Social media profile views can provide a proxy for interest and intent.
-If someone is taking the time to visit and interact with your profile or the content on it, that can be a signal of a fan or potential fan.
+If someone is taking the time to visit and interact with your profile or its content, that can signal a fan or potential fan.

 I would also suggest using your stats for the past month or 28 days (depending on what time period is offered for analysis on the channel).
 Many of the social channels don’t offer historical engagement stats.
 The most I’ve seen is around 90 days back.